-Our target audience are young professionals in their 20’s and 30’s.
+Our target audience is young professionals in their 20’s and 30’s.
 Why would they want to start an online business?
-Many reasons which stem from pure emotion.
+Many reasons stem from pure emotion.

 Perhaps they want to be independent, financially free, and without an annoying boss.
 They want to sleep in and make their own hours.
 You would include this in your customer persona template.

 When you go to write your copy, you can include these emotions and ideas.
 For example, a headline might be “Sick of Your Annoying Boss?
 Want to Quit Your Job and be an Independent Entrepreneur?”